prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ClusterAdvertiseAddress is the explicit address to advertise in cluster.
+<p>clusterAdvertiseAddress is the explicit address to advertise in cluster.
 Needs to be provided for non RFC1918 <a href="public">1</a> addresses.
 [1] RFC1918: <a href="https://tools.ietf.org/html/rfc1918">https://tools.ietf.org/html/rfc1918</a></p>
 </td>